vsantama/NoName_VictorEla/GDD.md

 ## 2. Scope & Target Audience

-Our target audience is a young audience, with an age range of 14 to 30 year old.
+Our target audience is a young audience, with an age range of 5 to 20 years old.

 ## 3. Game Style